Mobeidat/digitalLabs-frontend-assessment/README.md

 Design - https://bit.ly/2GRnjes
 Prototype - https://bit.ly/2DYmM9F

-For the Villas Data, it will be ponus if you create a json file with that Data to consume it dynamically, like Villa location, Villa name and Villa image.
+For the Villas Data, it will be bonus if you create a json file with that Data to consume it dynamically, like Villa location, Villa name and Villa image.

 #### Challenge 2 - PWA